jpmurray/Alice/README.md

-# Boiletplate
+# Alice

-This is containing my usual setup for a new Laravel project.
+Alice is the beggining of the story.
+Thus, with Alice, I'm starting new Laravel projects, this is my usual boilerplate.

 ## What does it include